Journal Description

 - by Kelly KaufholdElectronic News, Ahead of Print.
 A national panel survey (n = 1,332) oversampled partisans (40% Democrat, 40% Republican, 20% Independent) and exposed them to an experiment showing partisan news sources (Fox News Channel and MSNBC) and partisan content, in a test of hostile media perception.
 Partisans did not find the news outlets to be hostile but did find out-group content to be hostile.
 The study also compared partisan cable news with broadcast TV news and found that viewers of traditional broadcast news (both network and local) were more moderate and viewed the news, and news sources, as less hostile.
 This study is […]

-- by Tom DobberElectronic News, Ahead of Print.
+- by Tom DobberElectronic News, Volume 19, Issue 1, Page 3-18, March 2025.
 The comment section accompanying news stories on social media offers an important interactive context for news, but may also afford the possibility to spread anti-establishment, trust-eroding comments.
 Exposure to such comments may affect social media users’ trust in news media.
 However, evidence of over-time effects is scarce.
 This study draws upon cultivation theory and uses a three-wave panel survey in the Netherlands (N = 906).
-Findings indicate that increased comment reading at T2 exacerbates and deepens news media mistrust at T3, suggesting that exposure to the comment section accompanying news stories posted on social media indeed has […]
+Findings indicate that increased comment reading at T2 exacerbates and deepens news media mistrust at T3, suggesting that exposure to the comment section accompanying news stories posted […]

-- by Nataliya RomanElectronic News, Ahead of Print.
+- by Nataliya RomanElectronic News, Volume 19, Issue 1, Page 19-40, March 2025.
 The COVID-19 pandemic has provided a rare opportunity for analysis of local American television news reporting during a global health crisis.
 Using Diffusion of Innovations as the theoretical framework of their study, researchers conducted 20 in-depth interviews in summer 2021 with local television reporters from small, medium, and large markets across the United States about their work conditions during the pandemic.
 Thematic analysis revealed time-saving, cost-saving, and health-saving measures adopted under difficult and confusing circumstances.

 - by Ran WeiElectronic News, Ahead of Print.
 This study explores the perceived effects of political ads that appeared on social media in the 2012 presidential campaign from a third-person effect perspective.
 Results of a survey using a probability sample of 496 college students indicated that the respondents tend to believe that political ads on social media have a greater influence on others than on themselves.
 However, the more desirable they viewed such ads, the more they admitted the ads to having influenced themselves.
 Finally, third-person perception of political ads on social media was found to be a positive predictor of engagement in […]